rwaldron/tc39-notes/es8/2017-03/mar-21.md

 SD: Does it need to go up with the Unicode changes?

 WH: It's orthogonal to Unicode.
-See above "character" definition
+See above "character" definition.

 AWB: Is there a reason this can't be stage 3?